Political views of Bill O'Reilly: The Iraq War

 O'Reilly called the Iraqi people a "prehistoric group", citing a poll showing that only two percent of them viewed the U.S. Forces as liberators and 55 percent preferred that they leave.
 "We cannot intervene in the Muslim world ever again", he said.
 "What we can do is bomb the living daylights out of them (...) no more ground troops, no more hearts and minds, ain't going to work."

 In an interview with White House Press Secretary (and former Fox News colleague) Tony Snow, O'Reilly said that the United States cannot win given the circumstances of Iraqis not supporting the effort:

 You can't win.
 No one could.
 No nation could unless the Iraqi people turn on all the terrorists.
 And they're not.
 They're not, Tony.

 O'Reilly went on to say that the country was corrupt and compared the situation to the American support of South Vietnam during the Vietnam War:

 It's like South Vietnam.
 It's the same thing.
 There were a lot of South Vietnamese helping us.
 A lot fought and died on our side but there wasn't enough of them to prevent the communists which were more united.

 O'Reilly would go on to praise General David Petraeus for reducing American casualties and advancing American objectives with the 2007 troop surge:

 The cost has been great.
 We all know that.
 In suffering and cash.
 And the Iraqi government is still a mess.
 But General Petraeus, backed by a brave and professional U.S. military, has restored much order, largely defeated the Iraqi Al Qaeda thugs, and at least given the good people of that country a chance to prosper.
 General David Petraeus is "The Factor" person of the year by a wide margin.

 During The Rumble with Jon Stewart, O'Reilly admitted that "We should not have gone to Iraq.
 Afghanistan we had to."

+Iran

+In April 2026, O'Reilly opined that Trump needed to win the Iran war to change the public's perception of him: "See, if he wins in Iran, the equation changes because he becomes the victor, and to the victor go the spoils, as the cliche goes."